-EVIDENCE OF MEETING THE STANDARD Foothill College's annual budget planning begins with a review of past financial results [III.D.4_01].
-To ensure that individuals involved in institutional planning receive accurate information about available, ongoing, and anticipated funding, tentative and adopted budgets to the Board of Trustees, Audit and Finance Committee, and District Budget Advisory Committee [III.D.4_02].
+EVIDENCE OF MEETING THE STANDARD Foothill College's annual budget planning begins with a review of past financial results [III.D.4\01].
+To ensure that individuals involved in institutional planning receive accurate information about available, ongoing, and anticipated funding, tentative and adopted budgets are reviewed by the Board of Trustees, Audit and Finance Committee, and District Budget Advisory Committee [III.D.4\02].

 Quarterly reports assessing actual expenses versus budgeted forecasts for the District are also prepared and presented to the College, District, and Board.
-These reports provide an analysis of operations and financial status and allow for adjustments when necessary [III.D.4_03; III.D.4_04].
+These reports provide an analysis of operations and financial status and allow for adjustments when necessary [III.D.4\03; III.D.4\04].

-The College's financial information is accessible to appropriate personnel to perform routine budget queries [III.D.4_05].
+The College's financial information is accessible to appropriate personnel to perform routine budget queries [III.D.4\05].
 Immediately after the monthly finance close, month-end financial reports are sent to administrators and other users.
-These cumulative-balance reports reflect ongoing budget surplus or deficits [III.D.4_06; III.D.4_07].
+These cumulative-balance reports reflect ongoing budget surplus or deficits [III.D.4\06; III.D.4\07].